Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 - ✓

-Pattern detail cards: theme label, timeline visualization, all source quotes, suggested next step
+Pattern detail cards: theme label, timeline visualization, every source quote, suggested next step

 - ✓